-VTA Annual Meeting
+VTA Annual Meeting cont'd from page 1

 A draw for free memberships was made from all the names of Hike Leaders, Sweeps and Work Party members from the past year.
 Winners were Cheryl Landmark, Gerald or Nicole Jean and Jean-Guy Letarte.
 Congratulations to everyone!